-- I. GENERAL INSURANCE (15 percent of exam questions) - A. Basic Insurance Concepts and Principles.
-Be able to - 1. identify examples of insurance (as defined in section 22 of the CIC). - 2. recognize the definition of risk. - 3. differentiate between a pure risk and a speculative risk. - 4. identify a definition of peril. - 5 identify a definition of hazard. - 6. differentiate between moral, morale, physical and legal hazards. - 7. identify the definition of the law of large numbers. - 8. identify a definition or the correct usage of the terms loss and loss exposure, e.g. property loss exposure, liability loss exposure. - 9. identify risk management techniques. - 10. recognize the requisites of an ideally insurable risk. - 11. identify the definition of insurable events, section 250 of the CIC. - 12. identify and apply the definition of insurable interest, and indemnity, and be able to recognize the applicability of these terms to a given situation. - 13. identify why private insurers underwrite the insurance applications they receive. - 14. identify the meaning of adverse selection and spread of risk. - 15. identify the benefits and the costs of insurance to society (e.g. loss control, loss payments, securing credit, etc.). - 16. identify a correct explanation of the role of deductibles in insurance. - 17. identify the major medical deductibles: - a. multiple expenses for one individual apply to the stated deductible; - b. expenses of several family members apply to the stated deductible; and, - c. only sick care expenses apply to the stated deductible. - 18. identify: - a. a definition of reinsurance, Section 620 of the CIC, and, - b. the purposes of insurers obtaining reinsurance. - 19. identify that for regulatory purposes: - a. the Insurance Code divides lines of insurance into classes, Section 100 of the CIC; and, - b. defines these classes, Sections 101 through 120 of the CIC.

-- B. Contract Law.
-Be able to - 1. identify and compare contract law and tort law. - 2. identify the four major elements of a contract (agreement, competent parties, legal purpose, and consideration). - 3. identify the meaning and effect of the following special characteristics of an insurance contract: - a. contract of adhesion; - b. conditional contract;
+- I. General Insurance (35 percent of exam questions includes II.
+P&L Basics) - A. Basic Insurance Concepts and Principles.
+Be able to - 1. identify examples of insurance (as defined in section 22 of the CIC. - 2. recognize the definition of risk. - 3. differentiate between a pure risk and a speculative risk. - 4. identify a definition of peril. - 5. identify a definition of hazard. - 6. differentiate between moral, morale, physical and legal hazards. - 7. identify the definition of the law of large numbers. - 8. identify a definition or the correct usage of the terms loss and loss exposure, e.g. property loss exposure, liability loss exposure - 9. identify risk management techniques. - 10. recognize the requisites of an ideally insurable risk. - 11. identify the definition of insurable events, section 250 of the CIC. - 12. identify and apply the definition of insurable interest and indemnity, and be able to recognize the applicability of these terms to a given situation. - 13. identify why private insurers underwrite the insurance applications they receive. - 14. identify the meaning of adverse selection and spread of risk. - 15. identify the benefits and the costs of insurance to society (e.g., loss control, loss payments, or securing credit). - 16. identify a correct explanation of the role of deductibles in insurance. - 17. identify: - a. a definition of reinsurance, Section 620 of the CIC, and, - b. the purposes of insurers obtaining reinsurance. - 18. identify that for regulatory purposes: - a. the Insurance Code divides lines of insurance into classes, Section 100 of the CIC; and, - b. defines these classes, Sections 101 through 120 of the CIC. - I. General Insurance - B. Contract Law.
+Be able to - 1. identify and compare contract law and tort law. - 2. identify the four major elements of a contract (agreement, competent parties, legal purpose, and consideration). - 3. identify the meaning and effect of the following special characteristics of an insurance contract: - a. contract of adhesion; - b. conditional contract; - c. aleatory; - d. unilateral; - e. personal; - f. utmost good faith; and, g. indemnity;

-- c. aleatory; - d. unilateral; - e. personal; - f. utmost good faith; and, - g. indemnity. - 4. identify the term insurance policy, section 380 of the CIC. - 5. identify the meaning and effect of each of the following on a contract: - a. fraud, section 338 and 1871.2 of the CIC; - b. concealment, section 330 through 339 of the CIC; - c. warranty (expressed/implied), section 440 through 445, and 447of the CIC; - d. know that a representation cannot qualify an express provision in a contract of insurance, but it may qualify an implied warranty (Section 354 of the CIC); - e. materiality, section 334 of the CIC; - f. representations, sections 350 through 361 of the CIC; - g. misrepresentation, sections 780 through 784 of the CIC; and, - h. waiver and estoppel. - 6. identify six required specifications for all insurance policies, section 381 of the CIC. - 7. identify: - a. the meaning of the term rescission; and, - b. when an insurer has the right of rescission, section 331, 338, 359, and 447 of the CIC. - 8. identify the following terms correctly: - a. application, policy, endorsement; - b. cancellation, lapse; and, - c. rate, premium, earned and unearned premium.
+- 4. identify the term insurance policy, section 380 of the CIC. - 5. identify the meaning and effect of each of the following on a contract: - a. fraud, sections 338 and 1871.2 of the CIC; - b. concealment, sections 330 through 339 of the CIC; - c. warranty (expressed/implied), sections 440 through 445 and 447 of the CIC; - d. know that a representation cannot qualify an express provision in a contract of insurance, but it may qualify an implied warranty (section 354 of the CIC); - e. materiality, section 334 of the CIC; - f. representations, sections 350 through 361 of the CIC; - g. misrepresentation, sections 780 through 784 of the CIC; - h. waiver and estoppel; and, - i. know that either intentional or unintentional concealment entitles an injured party to rescission of a contract (section 331 of the CIC. - 6. identify six required specifications for all insurance policies, section 381 of the CIC. - 7. identify: - a. the meaning of the term rescission; and, - b. when an insurer has the right of rescission, sections 331, 338, 359, and 447 of the CIC. - 8. identify the following terms correctly: - a. application, policy, endorsement; - b. cancellation, lapse; and, - c. rate, premium, earned and unearned premium. - I. General Insurance - C. The Insurance Marketplace - 1.
+Be able to identify the different distribution systems that include, but are not limited to, the following: - a.
+Agency; and, - b.
+Direct response.